toluwalojurotimiayeni/alx-low_level_programming/0x15-file_io/README.md

-A function that creates a file
+A function that appends text at the end of a file